PK-35 (women): History

-PK-35’s women’s football team was established in 1978, and the team played its first match at Pihlajamäki field on 12 June 1978.
+PK-35’s women’s football team was established in 1978, and the team played its first match at Pihlajamäki Field on June 12, 1978.
 The team first participated in an organized league in 1982.
-PK-35 made it to the Naisten I-divisoona qualifiers in 1992 but did not qualify for promotion in that season.
-The third-tier Naisten I-divisoona was renamed Naisten Kakkonen in 1994 and PK-35 gained promotion to the renamed league for the 1999 season.
-PK-35 played in the Naisten Kakkonen until the end of the 2007 season when, under head coach Mitri Pakkasen, the team ascended to the second-tier Naisten Ykkönen.
+In 1992, PK-35 reached the Naisten I-divisoona qualifiers but did not secure promotion that season.

+In 1994, the third-tier Naisten I-divisoona was renamed Naisten Kakkonen, and PK-35 earned promotion to the renamed league for the 1999 season.
+The team competed in Naisten Kakkonen until the end of the 2007 season when, under head coach Mitri Pakkasen, they ascended to the second-tier Naisten Ykkönen.

 At the end of the 2008 season, the PK-35 men’s and women’s representative teams were relocated to Vantaa, where they became the men’s and women’s representative teams of the newly-created club, PK-35 Vantaa.
 The transfer was done in the hope that the teams would have access to better resources in Vantaa.
 However, representative team activities carried on in Helsinki and the Helsinki-based PK-35 women’s team continued in the fourth-tier Naisten Kolmonen.

 PK-35 earned promotion to the Naisten Ykkönen for the 2018 season after beating Malmin Palloseura and winning the club‘s seat.
 Rami Rantanen, who had previously coached the PK-35 junior-B girls team, took over as head coach of the women‘s representative team prior to the 2018 season.
 In 2018, PK-35 ranked second in the Naisten Ykkönen but lost the two-game qualifier against Oulu Nice Soccer and remained in the Ykkönen.
 In the following season, the team finally earned promotion to the Naisten Liiga after beating IK Myran in the qualifier.
 The first qualification match between PK-35 and IK Myran ended in a 2–2 tie.
 No goals were scored during regulation time of the second qualification match and the match dragged on to the penalty shootout.
 PK-35 eventually claimed a 4–2 victory after the penalty shootout.